Okegawa-shuku: History

 The name "Okegawa" appears as the name of a locality in Musashi Province in late Sengoku period documents.
-The area was noted for safflower products and textiles, as well as agricultural products.
+The area was noted for safflower (Japanese: 紅花, romanized: benibana) products and textiles, as well as agricultural products.
 Okegawa-shuku was 10 ri, 14 chō (approximately 40.8 kilometers) from the starting point of the Nakasendō at Nihonbashi, and was at about the limit a traveler could walk in one day, so was a popular station for the first night out of Edo.

 Per an 1843 guidebook issued by the Inspector of Highways (道中奉行, Dōchu-būgyō), the town stretched for about 1.0 kilometers along the highway, with a population of 1444 in 347 houses, and boasted one honjin, two waki-honjin, and 36 hatago.
 Okegawa-shuku was also famous for its large number of meshimori onna and had upwards of 20 brothels.

 The station was also famous for its Inari Shrine, and also hot springs which were claimed to be effective against a number of ailments.

 Some of the structures have survived to the present day.
 Additionally, the Takemura Ryokan, which operated during the Edo period, is still open for business, keeping the same atmosphere as in its past.
 On November 13, 1861, Princess Kazunomiya stayed there on her way to Edo.

 The city of Okegawa now runs the Nakasendō Shukuba-kan, which provides information on the old post town, as well as walking maps.
 Including in the walking courses are its honjin and one of its hatago.